da-nrw/DNSCore/ContentBroker/src/main/markdown/documentation.md

 * How to how to setup DNSCore for iRODS [PAM](using_iRODS_PAM_auth.md) Authentication
 * [click here](installation_open_ports.md) for a list of ports your firewall has to allow connections to.
 * [How to setup iRODS for Presentation Repository](installation_setup_irods.md)
+* Reference for the most common configuration file [config.properties](administration-config-properties-reference.md).
+* Reference for the [beans.xml](administration-beans.md) configuration file.

 ## Development